OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-08-21-back-to-school-and-settling-in.md

 title: "Back To School And Settling In"
 ---

 I've walked around CDMX more.
 I checked out Polanco, and I'm glad I did -- I didn't like it either.
-It's nice (very expensive -- yes even with the currency conversion), but not really immersive since there's more expats there.
-If I took classes there, I would have missed out on the cool culture events the university does (e.g. biweekly salsa, celebrations, workshops, etc.).
+It's nice (very expensive -- yes even with the currency conversion), but not really immersive since there are more expats there.
+If I took classes there, I would have missed out on the cool cultural events the university does (e.g. biweekly salsa, celebrations, workshops, etc.).
 The streets look nice yet sterile and hardly anyone was walking around.
-Finished registration today and moving to my permanent housing later this week.
+I finished registration today and am moving to my permanent housing later this week.
 I'm a full-blown student with all the benefits; classes are 20hr/wk Spanish + 4hr/wk salsa classes.

 **Next Mission: move to next housing and start classes on Thursday**